 9. Penalties for non-conformity of production

 9.1.
-The approval granted in respect of a type of RESS or its components under this Regulation may be withdrawn if the requirements laid down in paragraph 8. above are not complied with, or if the RESS or its components fail to pass the tests provided for in paragraph 8.(b) above.
+The approval granted in respect of a type of NORESS or its components under this Regulation may be withdrawn if the requirements laid down in paragraph 8. above are not complied with, or if the NORESS or its components fail to pass the tests provided for in paragraph 8.(b) above.

 9.2.
 If a Contracting Party to the Agreement applying this Regulation withdraws an approval it has previously granted, it shall forthwith so notify the other Contracting Parties to the 1958 Agreement applying this Regulation, by means of a communication form conforming to the model contained in Annex 1 to this Regulation.